imcjohn/SkyPages/README.md

 ### Why it's cool

 TODO:
-Mention dogfooding with our service
+Mention dogfooding with our service, get link to our thingy.
+Make some screenshots/gifs of it in action.